GesJeremie/Gotham-documentation/README.md

 ```

-Now we can use this rule like this :
+Now we can use this rule like that :

 ```coffeescript